Biclustering with Alternating K-Means

 \subsection{Breast and Colon Cancer Gene Expression Data Set}

 The first data set consists of 104 samples and 182 genes.
 There are only two types of samples: 62 samples correspond to breast cancer tissues, and 42 samples correspond to colon cancer tissues.

 When applying our biclustering algorithm to real-world data, sometimes we do not have prior knowledge about the appropriate number of biclusters $k$.
 In that case, one good way to select $k$ is the ``elbow method'', which is also a widely used heuristic method to determine the number of clusters $k$ in traditional $k$ means clustering.
 The idea is to run the algorithm with $\lambda = 0$ and calculate the loss for different values of $k$, make a plot with loss on the $y$-axis and $k$ on the $x$-axis, and select the $k$ at the point of inflection (the ``elbow'' of the curve).
-In Figure \ref{fig:bc}, we plot the losses for $k$ from 1 to 10 when applying our algorithm with $\lambda = 0$ to the breast and colon cancer gene expression data set.
+In Figure \ref{fig:bc}, we plot the losses for $k$ from 1 to 10 when applying our algorithm with $\lambda = 0$ to the breast and colon cancer data set.
 By looking at Figure \ref{fig:bc}, it is quite clear that our algorithm should select $k=2$ as the number of biclusters, which is also the true number of row clusters.